Intersecting hexagons in 3-space: Introduction

-In this paper, we focus on an even more relaxed assumption on the intersections of the $k$-gons.
+In this chapter, we focus on an even more relaxed assumption on the intersections of the $k$-gons.

-\begin{definition}[Badly intersecting polygons] Two polygons in $3$-space are said to {\em intersect badly} if the intersection of their convex hulls consists of at least one common vertex as well as an interior point. \end{definition}
+\begin{definition}[heavily intersecting polygons] Two polygons in $3$-space are said to {\em intersect heavily} if their intersection consists of at least one common vertex as well as an interior point. \end{definition}

-We say that a collection of $k$-gons has no bad intersections if no two of these polygons intersect badly.
-See \cref{fig:badlyIntersect}.
+We say that a collection of $k$-gons has no heavy intersections if no two of these polygons intersect heavily.
+See \Cref{fig:heavilyIntersect}.